 Where We Are Now

 The new cultural center is over halfway complete.
 It now has three floors, with a beautiful new roof.
-Interior walls are installed, windows and doors are being framed in, and plastering, both inside and outside, will begin shortly.
+Interior walls are installed, windows and doors are being framed in, and plastering, both inside and outside, is nearly complete.
 Plumbing and electrical work continue.

 What the Future Holds